Air Cargo News

 Air Cargo News publishes industry newspapers and magazines and digital information for senior executives, managers and sales agents in the freight forwarding, airline, airport and cargo handling sector.
 It is based at Sutton in Surrey in the United Kingdom, and is part of UK-based DVV Media International Ltd.

 Air Cargo News

-Air Cargo News is an industry website and quarterly print magazine.
+Air Cargo News is an industry online newspaper and quarterly print trade magazine.
 There are regular contributions from respected industry journalists including Damian Brett, Rebecca Jeffrey, Roger Hailey and Ian Putzger.